A Fabulous Paris In A Day Itinerary: 9 Best Places To Visit

 Practical Tips To Enjoy Paris In A Day

-Guided Tours Of Paris
+Guided tours of Paris

-This itinerary can be easily followed independently.
-If you may also want to spare the hassle of booking everything in advance and simply forget about the worry of looking at a map, you can also join a guided tour.
+If you want to spare the hassle of booking everything in advance and simply forget about the worry of looking at a map, you can also join a guided tour.
 There are several that take you to the most famous attractions mentioned in this post.

 I recommend this Paris in a Day with Skip the Line Louvre Tour, Eiffel Tower, Montmartre & Seine River Cruise – it is run by the very reputable Take Walks and highly reviewed.
 It goes to most places mentioned in this post, and also includes the lovely Montmartre district.